sahilrajput03/sahilrajput03/qutebrowser.md

 ## Shortcuts:

+- b/B to open a quickmark/open quickmark in new tab.
 - shift+b to open quickmarks menu
 - shift+j/k to switch to tabs down/up
 - gD to detach current tab and open in new window